BayAreaMetro/fast-trips-project/_posts/2015-10-02-standards-for-standards.md

              1 for first version (e.g., v0.1.0)
              Increment when you add backward-compatible functionality
-    PATCH =  0 for each new MAJOR or MINOR release Increment when you mack backward-compatible bug fixes
+    PATCH =  0 for each new MAJOR or MINOR release Increment when you make backward-compatible bug fixes

 We have already made a variety of changes to the standard we first started with.